This article is written primarily for my US readers, although anyone participating in the US marketplace may also have an interest.

 Added to these older fears has been a new one, high unemployment, which appears more then ever to have a structural rather than cyclical basis.
 This is being caused in part by a phenomenon which from a business standpoint is considered a good thing: The previously highly inefficient large corporations in this country have finally figured out they didn’t need all of the people they used to employ (and lay off during recessions, only to rehire them at the peak of the next upturn).

 I have worked in and with very large corporations as well the smallest startups.
 If you’ve read this column for a while, you’ll know that I’m a long-time critic of the inefficient ways of big business.
 But finally, large corporations seem to have figured out that you don’t need layers and layers of bureaucracy to conduct business.
-There are many reasons for this change, including primarily productivity increases from technology, and a trend toward flatter organizations.
+There are many reasons for this change, including primarily productivity increases from technology, caution due to a long-term poor economy and a trend toward flatter organizations.
 But the net result is that large corporations have been, in aggregate, extremely profitable during the worst economy of our lifetime.
 This is great for shareholders, but terribly frightening for job-seekers and economists.
 Because it appears this do-more-with-less attitude means that many people will be out of jobs (in their former professions) permanently, with the economy stuck in the mud due to reduced consumption growth.

 This is a pretty dire picture, and not an unrealistic one.
 Is this the end of the line for the US as a great economic power, with a reduced standard of living going forward for its citizens?
 I am optimistic that it’s not the case– and here are some of the key factors why I believe in a better future: